-- (1) The senate of the University consist of - (a) the vice-chancellor, who is the chairperson; - (b) the vice-principal or vice-principals, one of whom must be designated by the vice-chancellor to be the chairperson in the absence of the vice-chancellor; - (c) two members of council, elected by council; - (d) all executive deans of faculties; - (e) all deputy deans - (f) all heads of academic departments; - (g) fifty percent of the professors of the University who are not executive deans or deputy deans or heads of academic departments, elected by the professors from their own ranks, provided there must be at least one professor from each school; - (h) thirty percent of the senior lecturers of the University who are not executive deans or deputy deans or heads of academic departments, elected by the senior lecturers from their own ranks, provided there must be at least one senior lecturer from each school; - (i) ten percent of the lecturers of the University who are not executive deans, or deputy deans or heads of academic departments, elected by the lecturers from their own ranks, provided there must be at least one lecturer from each school; - (i) the chief librarian of the University; - (k) the director or head of a bureau, section or department of the University designated by the senate; - (1) all executive directors; - (m) one student, other than a first year student, for each school, elected by the students of the school concerned;
+(1) The senate of the University consist of:-

+- (a) the vice-chancellor, who is the chairperson; - (b) the deputy vice chancellors, one of whom must be designated by the vicechancellor to be the chairperson in the absence of the vice-chancellor; - (c) two members of council, elected by council; - (d) all deans of schools; - (e) all vice deans - (f) all heads of academic departments; - (g) fifty percent of the professors of the university who are not deans or vice deans or heads of academic departments, elected by the professors from their own ranks, provided there must be at least one professor from each school; - (h) thirty percent of the senior lecturers of the university who are not deans or vice deans or heads of academic departments, elected by the senior lecturers from their own ranks, provided there must be at least one senior lecturer from each school; - (i) ten percent of the lecturers of the University who are not deans, or vice deans or heads of academic departments, elected by the lecturers from their own ranks, provided there must be at least one lecturer from each school; - (j) the director library services of the University; - (k) the director or head of a bureau, section or department of the University designated by the senate; - (1) one student, other than a first year student, for each school, elected by the students of the school concerned; and - (m) the directors of academic centres and institutes. - (n) one member of the students' representative assembly elected by students' representative assembly.

-- (n) the directors of academic centres and institutes; and - one member of the students' representative assembly elected by students' representative assembly. - (3) The control and regulation of the teaching, learning and research at the University is vested in senate in accordance with rules framed by the senate for that purpose and approved by council. - (4) A vacancy in the senate must be filled in the same manner as that in which the member who previously held the office was appointed, elected or designated. - (5) A person appointed, elected or designated in terms of subparagraph (4) holds office for the unexpired portion of the term of office of his or her predecessor. - (6) The senate submits to council - - (a) reports of its activities; - (b) such recommendations as it may deem expedient regarding any matter or interest to the university; and - recommendations regarding any matter referred to it by council. - (7) The registrar is the secretary to the senate and may not vote.
+(2) The control and regulation of the teaching, learning and research at the University is vested in the senate in accordance with rules framed by the senate for that purpose and approved by the council.

+(3) A vacancy in the senate must be filled in the same manner as that in which the member who previously held the office was appointed, elected or designated.

+(4) A person appointed, elected or designated in terms of subparagraph (4) holds office for the unexpired portion of the term of office of his or her predecessor.

+(5) The senate submits to council -

+- (a) reports of its activities; - (b) such recommendations as it may deem expedient regarding any matter or interest to the university; and - (c) recommendations regarding any matter referred to it by council. - (6) The registrar is the secretary to the senate and has no voting powers.